Date of Degree

 Copyright 2009 Wenyan Li

 Li, Wenyan.
-"Predictive engineering in wind energy: a data-mining approach." thesis, University of Iowa, 2009.
+"Predictive engineering in wind energy: a data-mining approach."
+Master's thesis, University of Iowa, 2009.